 For many years, La Sierra was not only a dangerous area for tourists, but even Colombians would not dare venture there.
 However, to put it in perspective, many felt the same way about Comuna 13 five years ago.
 And now there are popular graffiti tours in Comuna 13.

 La Sierra is a neighborhood, within Villa Hermosa (Comuna 8), which is hidden in the mountains on the east side of Medellín.
 For many years, paramilitary wars between Comuna 8 and Comuna 9 were severe.
 And the citizens of La Sierra felt this effect.

-To truly comprehend what it was like living in Comuna 8 in the early 2000s, I recommend watching the La Sierra documentary.
+To truly comprehend what it was like living in Comuna 8 in the early 2000s, I recommend watching the La Sierra (English Subtitled) documentary.
 The documentary was made in 2005 – so let me kindly remind you that the area has changed drastically since this film was made.
 The storyline is emotionally volatile and heavy with violence.